A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 - Enhances antioxidant functions

-Labs, and now made by a number of companies.
+Labs, and is now made by many companies.
 It is marketed as a

 3 grams a day.
 One side effect users often experience with Sesamin is its

 propensity to exacerbate allergy symptoms.